 C) Add Structured Data To The Products And Pages Of Your Website

 You must add structured data to your website to rank higher on the search engine results page.
 Because of structured data (or schema markup), search engines can crawl trouble-free to your website, and they are also able to organise your content without any difficulty.

 When you provide structured data to Google, such as the product’s description, price, and so on, users will find your listing more compelling than simple text-based results.
 And when Google notices an improvement in your website’s click-through rate, it will understand that your website deserves a higher ranking in SERPs.

-Fundamentally, structured data provides all the necessary information of your brand and its content to Google, which Google displays in the search engine page results in the form of rich snippets.
+Fundamentally, structured data provides all the necessary information about your brand and its content to Google, which Google displays in the search engine page results in the form of rich snippets.
 From pricing availability to reviews, everything is displayed on the SERPs.

-As you already know, sellers can use schema markups to display rich snippets below the page’s titles.
+As you know, sellers can use schema markups to display rich snippets below the page’s titles.
 You can use it to create the availability status of an item, product reviews, price, and plenty of other things.

 i) Article Schema